Events

 Featured in Egyptian Streets’ Summer Reads suggestions: 11 Literary Works by Egyptian writers

-Featured in Ambit journal, in Yvonne Reddick’s essay: The Oil Encounter
+Featured in Yvonne Reddick’s essay: The Oil Encounter